JasonHorgan/Project-1/README.md

 The submit section of the website contains a form where users can submit stories detailing interactions regular people had with Phil over the course of his life so these stories are not lost over time.

-Yearly Sections.
-This takes the user to the section of the year they have chosen.
-There are currently 3 years to select from.
-The books page implements a return to top icon which allows users to return to the navigation menu easily from any point as they scroll down the page.